conditional-statement/Base-PHPUnit/README.md

 Change this line of code back to: `$this->assertEquals($Class->addition(2,2),4);`

-## Making the test past the in the easiest possible way.
+## Making the test past in the easiest possible way.